microsoft/SynapseML/website/docs/features/lightgbm/about.md

 By default LightGBM uses regular spark paradigm for launching tasks and communicates with the driver to coordinate task execution.
 The driver thread aggregates all task host:port information and then communicates the full list back to the workers in order for NetworkInit to be called.
-This requires the driver to know how many tasks there are, and if the expected number of tasks is different from actual this will cause the initialization to deadlock.
+This procedure requires the driver to know how many tasks there are, and if the expected number of tasks is different from actual it will cause the initialization to deadlock.
-There is a new UseBarrierExecutionMode flag, which when activated uses the barrier() stage to block all tasks.
+There's a UseBarrierExecutionMode flag, which when activated uses the barrier() stage to block all tasks.
 The barrier execution mode simplifies the logic to aggregate host:port information across all tasks.
 To use it in scala, you can call setUseBarrierExecutionMode(true), for example: